burnoutband/kubernetes-training/docs/day2/02_pods.md

     kubectl delete deployment simpleservice
     ```

-### Exercise 2: Launch a pod using configuration file
+### Exercise 2: Launch a pod using the configuration file

 1. Save the following file as `pod.yml`
     ```